Arrow-air/arrowdrone-docs/reqs/README.md

 You may be more comfortable with viewing requirements in an Excel spreadsheet.

-The `build` script should produce a `requirements.xlsx` file.
+The `build` script should produce a `reqs/csv_files` directory.

-You can also run `doorstop export REQ path/to/tst.xlsx` (also supports tsv, csv, or yml).
+You can also run `doorstop export REQ path/to/tst.xlsx` (also supports tsv, csv, or yml), or similarly call it for any other requirement category.

 ## How to Add a Requirement Category